CUAir/DistributedSystemsDocs/docs/groundserver.rst

 The individual UI elements of the system that are built as React classes.

-* *ColorSelect*: drop down menu to select the color of the target and also assigns a unique id for the selected color in the following format: ``color_select_<integer between 0 and 100,000>_<integer between 0 and 100,000>``
+* **ColorSelect**: drop down menu to select the color of the target and also assigns a unique id for the selected color in the following format: ``color_select_<integer between 0 and 100,000>_<integer between 0 and 100,000>``

   * Used in: Merge, Tag

-* *Drawer*: manages everything in the page below the header.
+* **Drawer**: manages everything in the page below the header.
 Everything that renders on the page besides the header is wrapped inside of the class “main” which is part of the component.
 Also sets the sidebar on or off.

   * Used in: all pages (it’s in App)

-* *Header*: the top bar of the page and includes a button to give access the sidebar.
+* **Header**: the top bar of the page and includes a button to give access the sidebar.

   * Used in: all pages (it’s in App)

-* *ImageViewer*: the primary way images from the plane are viewed.
+* **ImageViewer**: the primary way images from the plane are viewed.
 Also includes the target selector tool (the big circle that is drawn around a target) for manual detection classification and localization (only active in Tag).

   * Used in: CameraSettings, Tag

-* *MissionControl*: displays and sets the plane’s mission status through AJAX calls with the API.
+* **MissionControl**: displays and sets the plane’s mission status through AJAX calls with the API.
 Note: due to the way the API works, setting the mission status to COMPLETED will prevent any further changes to the mission status.
 Also, whoever works on this next should use Nuclear instead of AJAX if they can figure out Nuclear.

   * Used in: Tag

-* *ShapeSelect*: drop down menu to select the shape of the target and also assigns a unique id for the selected shape in the following format: ``shape_select_<integer between 0 and 100,000>_<integer between 0 and 100,000>``
+* **ShapeSelect**: drop down menu to select the shape of the target and also assigns a unique id for the selected shape in the following format: ``shape_select_<integer between 0 and 100,000>_<integer between 0 and 100,000>``

   * Used in: Merge, Tag

-* *Sidebar*: main navigation tool within ground server.
+* **Sidebar**: main navigation tool within ground server.
 Opening and closing is controlled by Drawer.

   * Used in: all pages (it’s in App)

-* *TypeSelect*: drop down menu to select the type (alphanum or emergent) of the target and also assigns a unique id for the selected type in the following format: ``type_select_< integer between 0 and 100,000>_<some between 0 and 100,000>``
+* **TypeSelect**: drop down menu to select the type (alphanum or emergent) of the target and also assigns a unique id for the selected type in the following format: ``type_select_< integer between 0 and 100,000>_<some between 0 and 100,000>``

   * Used in: Merge, Tag

-The following two components are in ``ground-server/app/assets/javascripts/pages/gimbalAirdrop``
+The following two components are in ``ground-server/app/assets/javascripts/pages/gimbalAirdrop``:

-* *Airdrop*: controls the airdrop’s settings and allows you to arm and set the airdrop
+* **Airdrop**: controls the airdrop’s settings and allows you to arm and set the airdrop

   * Used in: GimbalAirdrop

-* *Gimbal*: controls the gimbal’s settings
+* **Gimbal**: controls the gimbal’s settings

   * Used in: GimbalAirdrop

 Adding a Component